 These lawsuits were consolidated into a class action lawsuit.
 To obtain class certification, the injured women needed to show the following:

-- Numerosity, meaning there were at least 40 people that qualified to join the class
+- Numerosity, meaning there were at least 40 people who qualified to join the class

 - Commonality, meaning the lawsuits involved common questions of law and fact